shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 # ( 16 ) S2E1: It’s All Fun and Games Until Someone Gets Drunk

-Gra’s stomache rumbled as he stroked Astalir’s fur.
+Gra’s stomach rumbled as he stroked Astalir’s fur.
 He was cuddling with him in bed at the inn at Wind’s Crossing, along with Reesu and Gale.
 After the battle they had just fought, it was nice to spend some quality time with friends, even if those friends were fast asleep.

 Astalir’s fur was soft and fluffy for a deer.
 If there were things hidden in his fur, Gra didn’t feel it.
 Astalir’s muscles twitched as he pet his back, and he gave a little snort.

-Gra’s stomache rumbled.
+Gra’s stomach rumbled.
 He could eat a whole deer right now.
 No, not a deer.
 Well, at least not *this* deer.
 Gra sat up in bed.

 “Something wrong?”
 Reesu laid on the other side of the bed, holding Gale on her chest.
 Her hands were at her side, but Gale’s fur still moved as if he was getting pets.